-News archive for Energy Lab
+News archive for Bergen Energy Lab (BEL)

 Bergen Energy Lab together with BECCLE organized a half-day seminar on new trends in the electricity markets Monday 24th September at the Faculty of Law, UiB.